13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 Image Source: Amazon.com

-The New Balance Fresh Foam Arishi V4 offers athletic performance combined with everyday comfort, creating an affordable option for senior women seeking reliable footwear.
+The New Balance Fresh Foam Arishi V4 combines athletic performance with everyday comfort.
+It's an affordable, reliable shoe for senior women.

 New Balance Arishi V4 key features

-The Fresh Foam midsole stands out as the primary feature, precision engineered to provide ultra-cushioned, lightweight walking comfort.
-The breathable mesh upper maintains foot temperature during warm weather walks, while no-sew overlays ensure a smooth fit without pressure points.
+The Fresh Foam midsole is designed for cushioned, lightweight walking comfort.
+A breathable mesh upper keeps your feet cool during warm-weather walks.
+No-sew overlays provide a smooth fit without pressure points.

 New Balance Arishi V4 pros and cons